Samuel-BF/check_ct_logs/README.md

 ## Setup

-Just put this script along your other checks, and put known certificates in a directory that your monitoring software can read (and write if you use the --get-from-host option)
+Just put this script along your other checks, and put known certificates in a directory that your monitoring software can read.
+If you use the `--get-from-host` option, the monitoring software should also be allowed to write to this directory.

 If you plan to use it for monitoring, you should
 [get an API key](https://sslmate.com/signup) for cert spotter (free up to 1000 queries / hour)

+## CRITICAL : what to do ?

+If the script answers that it found a certificate in certificate transparency logs that you didn't expect, try :

+- running the same script with `-v` option to know which certificate is missing or with `-v -v` to print debug output (debugging certificate download)
+- search on [crt.sh](https://crt.sh/?a=1) the certificate (check_ct_logs gives you
+  the field `SHA-256(SubjectPublicKeyInfo)`
+- investigate : who delivered this certificate ?
+Who got it ?
+Should you revoke it ?

 # Bugs